rmenner/standup-app/README.md

-# Auro Team Standup Manager
+# Standup Manager

 A SvelteKit application designed to streamline daily standup meetings for the Auro Design System team at Alaska Airlines.
-This tool allows team members to conduct efficient standups with time tracking and meeting notes.
+This tool allows team members to conduct efficient standups with time tracking and export a summary for easy note takeing.

 ## Features

 - Fetch team members directly from GitHub's API
 - Select participants for standup meetings
 - Time tracking for individual speakers and overall meeting duration
-- Structured standup format (yesterday's work, today's plan, blockers)
+- Structured standup format (updates, triage, parking lot)
-- Meeting summary with all participant notes
+- Meeting summary with markdown export

 ## Getting Started